Functorial desingularization over Q: boundaries and the embedded case: Desingularization of qe -schemes of characteristic zero

-\begin{theor} Assume that there exists a strong desingularization functor $\hatcalF_\BVar$ on $\hatBVar_ $.
-Then there exists a strong desingularization functor $\calF_ $ on $\Bsch_ $ which assigns to a triple $(X,B,Z)$ a desingularization of $(X,B)$ and is compatible with all morphisms from $\Bsch_ $. \end{theor} \begin{proof} Let $T=(X,B)_\ssing$ denote the bad locus.
-Also, when possible we decompose the boundary $B$ as a sum of inner and outer boundaries $B_\inn$ and $B_\out$, where $B_i=B_{i,\inn}+B_{i,\out}$ for each $B_i\in B$, and the irreducible components of $|B_{i,\inn}|$ are exactly the $Z$-supported irreducible components of $B_i$.
-When exists, this decomposition is unique, and it always exists when $X$ is regular (or, more generally, locally factorial).
+\begin{theor} There exists a strong desingularization functor $\calF_\smal$ on $\Bsch_\smal$ which assigns to a triple $(X,B,Z)$ a desingularization of $(X,B)$ and is compatible with all morphisms from $\Bsch_\smal$. \end{theor} \begin{proof} The functor $\hatcalF_\BVar$ from Theorem~\ref{formdesth} will be the main ingredient of our construction.
+In fact, any other strong desingularization functor on $\hatBVar_\smal$ would do the job too.
+Let $T=(X,B)_\ssing$ denote the bad locus.
+Also, when possible we decompose the boundary $B=\{H_1\.H_n\}$ as a sum of inner and outer boundaries $B^\inn$ and $B^\out$, where $H_i=H_i^\inn+H_i^\out$ for each $H_i\in B$, and the irreducible components of $|H_i^\inn|$ are exactly the $Z$-supported irreducible components of $H_i$.
+If exists, this decomposition is unique, and it always exists when $X$ is regular (or just locally factorial).

-Case 1. {\it Empty outer boundary.} Let $\gtB_0$ denote the full subcategory of $\Bsch_ $ whose objects have empty outer boundary (i.e. $|B|\subset Z$).
-We claim that $\hatcalF_\BVar$ induces a desingularization functor on $\gtB_0$.
-Indeed, the formal completion of $(X,B,Z)$ along $Z$ is an object of $\hatBVar_ $, and hence it is resolved by the functorial $\hatZ$-supported $B$-blow up sequence $\hatcalF_\BVar(\hatX,\hatB,\hatZ)$.
-Similarly to the proof of \cite[3.3.1]{nonemb} this sequence algebraizes to a functorial $Z$-supported $B$-blow up sequence $\calF_0(X,B,Z):X'\longto X$ which provides a strong desingularization of $(X,B)$.
-In particular, compatibility with all regular morphisms follows from \cite[2.4.5]{nonemb}.
+Case 1. {\it Empty outer boundary.} Let $\Bsch_0$ denote the full subcategory of $\Bsch_\smal$ whose objects have empty outer boundary (i.e. $|B|\subseteq Z$).
+We claim that $\hatcalF_\BVar$ induces a desingularization functor on $\Bsch_0$.
+Indeed, the formal completion of $(X,B,Z)$ along $Z$ is an object of $\hatBVar_\smal$, and hence it is resolved by the functorial $\hatZ$-supported $B$-blow up sequence $\hatcalF_\BVar(\hatX,\hatB,\hatZ)$.
+Similarly to the proof of \cite[Theorem~3.4.1]{nemb} this sequence algebraizes to a functorial $Z$-supported $B$-blow up sequence $\calF_0(X,B,Z)\:(X',B')\longto(X,B)$ which provides a strong desingularization of $(X,B)$.
+In particular, compatibility with all regular morphisms follows from \cite[Corollary~2.4.5]{nemb}.

-Case 2. {\it Regular outer boundary.} Let $\gtB_1$ denote the full subcategory of $\Bsch_ $ formed by the triples $(X,B,Z)$ for which the decomposition $B=B_\inn+B_\out$ is defined and $|B_\out|$ is disjoint from $T$.
-We claim that the functor $\calF_0$ from Case 1 trivially extends to a desingularization functor $\calF_1$ on $\gtB_1$.
-Indeed, if $(X,B,Z)$ is an object of $\gtB_1$ then $(X,B_\inn)_\ssing\subset T$ is disjoint from $|B_\out|$ and it follows that $\calF_0(X,B_\inn,Z)$ resolves $(X,B)$ (it obviously resolves $(X,B)$ over $X\setminus|B_\out|$ and it does not change anything near $|B_\out|$).
-Thus, we simply set $\calF_1(B,X,Z)=\calF_0(X,B_\inn,Z)$.
+Case 2. {\it Regular outer boundary.} Let $\Bsch_1$ denote the full subcategory of $\Bsch_\smal$ formed by the triples $(X,B,Z)$ for which the decomposition $B=B^\inn+B^\out$ is defined and $|B^\out|$ is disjoint from $T$.
+We claim that the functor $\calF_0$ from Case 1 trivially extends to a desingularization functor $\calF_1$ on $\Bsch_1$.
+Indeed, if $(X,B,Z)$ is an object of $\Bsch_1$ then $(X,B^\inn)_\ssing\subseteq T$ is disjoint from $|B^\out|$ and it follows that $\calF_0(X,B^\inn,Z)$ resolves $(X,B)$: it obviously resolves $(X,B)$ over $X\setminus|B^\out|$ and it does not change anything near $|B^\out|$.
+Thus, we simply set $\calF_1(X,B,Z)=\calF_0(X,B^\inn,Z)$.